humdrum-tools/humdrum-documentation/guide/ch17/index.md

 `rid -GLId alpha | sort | uniq -c > inventory.alpha`

 Notice that the inventory will pertain to whatever data was provided in the original input.
-We\'ve been using the abstract data \"A\", \"B\", and \"C\".
+We\'ve been using the abstract data "A", "B", and "C".
 However, this data might represent any type of discrete data, such as Latin text, piano fingerings, or dance steps.